COVID: Germany's Spahn calls for 5 million more vaccinations | DW | 04.09.2021

 "The vaccination rate is still too low to prevent an overburdening of the health system," Spahn told the Hannoversche Zeitung newspaper.
 He said that of COVID patients currently in German intensive care beds, 90% were not vaccinated.

-Meanwhile, a similar appeal for more vaccinations from the SPD's chancellor candidate Olaf Scholz threatened to turn into a political football on Saturday, earning him a sharp rebuke from his Christian Democrat rival Armin Laschet and from Health Minister Spahn, also a member of Angela Merkel's CDU.
+Meanwhile, an appeal for more vaccinations from the SPD's chancellor candidate Olaf Scholz threatened to turn into a political football on Saturday, earning him a sharp rebuke from his Christian Democrat rival Armin Laschet and from Health Minister Spahn, also a member of Angela Merkel's CDU.

 Scholz, whose SPD has taken a shock lead in opinion polls at the CDU's expense weeks ahead of the vote, was speaking in an interview on local radio in the state of North Rhine-Westphalia on Friday when he tried to encourage the non-vaccinated to step forward.